-2.2 Changes in accounting policies and disclosures

-New and amended standards and interpretations
+2.2 Changes in accounting policies and disclosures New and amended standards and interpretations

-Group applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2021.
+The Group applied for the first-time certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2022.
 The Group has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.
+The adoption of these standards did not have any material effect on the financial statements of the Group.